Shepherdswell to Calaias via Dover

 And so to bed.

-In those two years I walked Thames Path (source in Gloucestershire to Barrier at Woolwich), Southwark Cathedral to Canterbury Cathedral and a little of the Whithorn Way (Paisley to Ayr) with my eldest son Alastair.
+In those two years I has also walked Thames Path (source in Gloucestershire to London Barrier at Woolwich), Southwark Cathedral to Canterbury Cathedral and a little of the Whithorn Way (Paisley to Ayr), the latter with my eldest son Alastair.

 In August 2018 Virginia, my eldest child, and her husband Warren Warbrick were presenting at the Edinburgh Fringe.
 And, of course, I attend a presentation.

-And, of course, I had thought about a walk to at the very least start in the following four weeks.
+And, of course, I had thought about a walk to start in the following four weeks.

-On finishing at Canterbury in August 2016, as at Compostela the next year, I stayed on for a few days to wind down after five months in Europe and so many little adventures.
+On finishing at Canterbury Cathedral in August 2016, as at the Cathedral at Compostela the next year, I stayed on for a few days to wind down after five months in Europe and so many little adventures.
 While I already knew of the 2,000 km walk from Canterbury to Rome, the spark to make a start was lit.